tiffanystallings/project-restaurant-menu/README.md

 `$ cd /vagrant/project-restaurant-menu`

 ## Setting up the Database
-From either your Vagrant virtual machine or a machine configured with the above Requirements, navigate to the project directory and run:
+From either your Vagrant virtual machine or a machine configured with the above Requirements, and while in the project directory run:

 `$ python database_setup.py`